Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

+\textbf{IMUs with monocular images}: Wearable Inertial Measurement Units (IMUs) can track the orientation and acceleration of human body parts by recording motions without object occlusions and clothes obstructions.
+Marcard et al.\cite{von2017sparse,Marcard_2018_ECCV}, Huang et al. \cite{Huang_2018_DIP}, Zhang et al. \cite{Zhang_2020_CVPR}, and Huang et al. \cite{Huang_2020_WACV} proposed IMU-based HPE methods to reconstruct 3D human pose.
+However, drifting may occur over time when using IMUs.

-\textbf{Radio frequency device}: Radio frequency (RF) based sensing technology has also been used to localize people.
-The ability to traverse walls and to bounce off human bodies in the WiFi range without carrying wireless transmitters is the major advantage for deploying a RF-based sensing system.
+\textbf{Radio frequency device}: Radio Frequency (RF) based sensing technology has also been used for 3D HPE, e.g., \cite{Zhao_2018_RF3D} and \cite{Zhao_2019_RF}.
+The ability to traverse walls and bounce off human bodies in the WiFi range without carrying wireless transmitters is the major advantage of deploying an RF-based sensing system.
 Also, privacy can be preserved due to non-visual data.
-However, RF signals have a relatively low spatial resolution compared to visual camera images and the RF systems have shown to generate coarse 3D pose estimation.
-Zhao et al. \cite{Zhao_2018_RF} proposed a RF-based deep learning method, named RF-Pose, to estimate 2D pose for multi-person scenarios.
-Later the extended version, named RF-Pose3D \cite{Zhao_2018_RF3D}, can estimate 3D skeletons for multi-person.
-Based on these, Zhao et al. \cite{Zhao_2019_RF} presented a temporal adversarial training method with multi-headed attention module, named RF-Avatar, to recover a full 3D body mesh using the SMPL body model.
+However, RF signals have a relatively low spatial resolution compared to visual camera images, and RF systems have been shown to generate coarse 3D pose estimation.

 \textbf{Other sensors/sources:} Besides using the aforementioned sensors, Isogawa et al. \cite{Isogawa_2020_CVPR} estimated 3D human pose from the 3D spatio-temporal histogram of photons captured by a non-line-of-sight (NLOS) imaging system.
-Tome et al. \cite{tome2019xr} tackled the egocentric 3D pose estimation via a fish-eye camera.
+Some methods \cite{tome2019xr,tome2020selfpose,xu2019mo} tackled the egocentric 3D pose estimation via a fish-eye camera.
 Saini et al. \cite{Nitin_ICCV_19} estimated human motion using images captured by multiple Autonomous Micro Aerial Vehicles (MAVs).
 Clever et al. \cite{Clever_2020_CVPR} focused on the HPE of the rest position in bed from pressure images which were collected by a pressure sensing mat.